-- 5.1 Complaints, compliments and comments may be received in any format, by letter, telephone, email, web form, social media or face to face and to any member of the organisation, referred to as the Receiving Officer. - They can also be received via a Local Authority Councillor, Board Member, MP, Mayor's office or a 3rd party representative acting on behalf of a customer, with their consent, unless there is a legal basis, under the Data Protection Act 2018, to share personal information with a 3rd party representative without consent.
-3rd party representatives can accompany the customer to any meetings. - 5.3 Complaints about the services provided by a third party (e.g., a contractor or independent adjudicator) will be investigated and responded to in line with our complaints procedures. - Residents of high-rise residential buildings can use these procedures to make complaints about building safety or the performance of an accountable person or principal accountable person, which have been raised as service requests and where the complainant feels this is not being resolved. - 5.5 Where a complaint is received via social media we will acknowledge the complaint using private messaging so that all details of the complaint and the complainant are confidential.
-We will then process the complaint and assign a dedicated Customer Relations Officer to deal with the complainant. - 5.6 Where customers raise additional complaints during the investigation, these will be incorporated into the stage 1 response if they are related provided the stage 1 response has not been issued.
+- 5.1 Complaints, compliments and comments may be received in any format, by letter, telephone, email, web form, social media or face to face and to any member of the organisation, referred to as the Receiving Officer. - 5.2 They can also be received via a Local Authority Councillor, Board Member, MP, Mayor's office or a 3rd party representative acting on behalf of a customer, with their consent, unless there is a legal basis, under the Data Protection Act 2018, to share personal information with a 3rd party representative without consent.
+3rd party representatives can accompany the customer to any meetings. - 5.3 Complaints about the services provided by a third party (e.g., a contractor or independent adjudicator) will be investigated and responded to in line with our complaints procedures. - 5.4 Residents of high-rise buildings can raise any concerns regarding safety using our mandatory occurrence procedures.
+This ensures issues are documented and appropriately addressed.
+Where a resident feels that issues raised have not been property dealt with, they can use our complaints procedures to make complaints about building safety or the performance of an accountable person or principal accountable person, which have been raised as service requests and where the complainant feels this is not being resolved. - Where a complaint is received via social media we will acknowledge the complaint using private messaging so that all details of the complaint and the complainant are confidential.
+We will then process the complaint and assign a dedicated Customer Relations Officer to deal with the complainant. - Where customers raise additional complaints during the investigation, these will be incorporated into the stage 1 response if they are related provided the stage 1 response has not been issued.
 Where the stage 1 response has been issued, where the new issues are unrelated to the issues already being investigated or it where it would unreasonably delay the response, the new issues will be logged as a new complaint.
-The complaint will be investigated taking into account: - All the details provided by the complainant in support of their case;

-- Whether or not the complainants has been treated fairly; - Whether the complainant has experienced any unreasonable delays; - The relevant policies and procedures of SLHD have been applied correctly ensuring that individual needs are taken into account; - Consistency when dealing with an individual person and when dealing with other tenants and complaints; - Clarity where responsibility lies for any action to resolve the complaint; - Respect of confidentiality.
+The complaint will be investigated taking into account: - All the details provided by the complainant in support of their case: - Whether or not the complainants has been treated fairly; - Whether the complainant has experienced any unreasonable delays; - The relevant policies and procedures of SLHD have been applied correctly ensuring that individual needs are taken into account; - Consistency when dealing with an individual person and when dealing with other tenants and complaints; - Clarity where responsibility lies for any action to resolve the complaint;